CZ-NIC/fred-docs/Architecture/TopLevelComponents/CORBAClients.rst

 CDNSKEY scanner
 ~~~~~~~~~~~~~~~

-This command-line utility is used during automatic management of keysets
+This command-line utility is used during automated management of keysets
 to scan specified name servers for requests to update DNSSEC keys
 of specified domains.
 The utility spreads queries over a specified run time
 to avoid overloading the DNS infrastructure and distributes queries per